-As the oldest city in Georgia, Savannah is packed with history, beautiful architecture, and Southern charm.
-The best–and most entertaining–way to explore the historic district is on a ghost tour!
+For one of the most romantic weekend getaways from Atlanta, head to Savannah, Georgia.
+As the oldest city in the state, Savannah is packed with history, beautiful architecture, and Southern charm.
+The best–and the most entertaining–way to explore the historic district is on a ghost tour!
 You’ll definitely want to see all the noteworthy spots in town, like Forsyth Park, Bonaventure Cemetery, and River Street.
-You can also visit some of the historic 19th-century homes in Savannah, which have been converted into museums.
-I highly recommend the Owens-Thomas House, located at 124 Abercorn Street.
-For a culinary experience like no other, book a food tour with Savannah Tate Experience.
+You can also visit historic 19th-century house museums in Savannah, such as the Owens-Thomas House, located at 124 Abercorn Street.

 Charlotte, North Carolina

 Distance from Atlanta: 245 miles (3 hours, 50 minutes)